bueno/unity-simple-interaction-system/README.md

 ## Demo Scene

 Explore two demo scenes tailored for first-person and third-person or top-down games.
-These demos utilize the full spectrum of system capabilities, demonstrating interactions with doors, keys, and stairs, and even simulating inventory management.
-All featured classes are thoroughly documented within the code to aid in understanding and application.
+These demos utilize the system's capabilities, demonstrating interactions with doors, keys, and stairs and even simulating inventory management.
+All featured classes are thoroughly documented within the code to aid understanding and application.

 ## Setup and Requirements